 LBH is a bakery and pastry shop that offers some gluten-free items.

-La Guinguette d’Anglèle describes itself as a gluten-free “mini boutique” with take-away treats.
+La Guinguette d’Anglèle describes itself as a gluten-free “mini boutique” with takeaway treats.

 Gâté is a gluten-free bakery, restaurant and tea salon.

--Bring some supplies and snacks from home.
+-Bring a few supplies and snacks from home.